I want to seal my criminal record.

 Only certain people can apply to get their record sealed.
 And for people who can apply, only certain types of offenses are able to be sealed.

 First, you need to determine if you are eligible to apply.
-This can be a complicated process, but there are basically two ways you can be eligible:
+This can be a complicated process, but here is some basic information:

 When the court is looking at your eligibility, they will first look to see if you qualify under the first “pathway” listed above.
 If you don’t, they will look to see if you qualify under the second.

-There are some nuances to these rules.
+There are some specific thing to know about these rules.
 For example, two or more convictions from the same incident are sometimes treated like one conviction.
-Multiple convictions for related crimes that happened within a short time span (say, a few months) could also be treated as one conviction.
-So if you think you don’t qualify based on the numbers listed above, you should still talk to a lawyer to see if you may qualify.
+Multiple convictions for related crimes that happened within a short time span (a few months), or are the result of the same illegal behavior, could also be treated as one conviction.
+So if you think you don’t qualify based on the numbers listed above, you should still talk to a lawyer to see if you may qualify in another way.

 Next, you need to determine if your offenses are ones that can actually be sealed.